gdidetroit/git-GDI/slides/add-and-commit-again.md

 #### `Develop It!`
-##  make your own git repo from scratch
+##  make your own Git repo from scratch

 1. Create a new project in its own directory
 2. Add one or more files to the project